 We all should stop and take stock in how we love ourselves.
 Yes, you read it right.
 We can't love someone else, be faithful and supportive, if we aren't loving towards ourselves.
 Oh, I know we all read books or watched movies where the hero or heroine are long-suffering with an unrequited love.
 Wake up folks!
 How healthy is that?

 Today's model of love should portray balanced individuals seeking other balanced individuals.
 We need role models of men and woman who take care of themselves emotional, physically, intellectually, and spiritually.
 Heroes or heroines should be seeking partners not prototypes from books, plays, movies, and all types of media.
 Idealistic?
 Probably, we are human after all.

 - buy a small amount of very expensive chocolates for yourself

 - buy a bottle of your favorite wine and share it with a friend who also will appreciate it

 - splurge at the spa-pick your favorite treatment or one you never selected

-- select a Valentine card for someone who has been there for you through a tough time
+- select a Valentine card and send it to someone who has been there for you through a tough time

 - buy or make Valentine treats for the office (do this only if it will make you happy)